Converter Tab#

 3. Edit naming#

 This pannels displays both the BIDS name and the Given Name (e.g. the codeword used during participant recruiting).
 Use this section to verify that participants are not misassigned.
 You can also manually modify the BIDS name or the given name if correction are needed.
+The dropdown lets you choose between Use BIDS name or Use given name.

-, but note that selecting the Given Name option won’t be BIDS compliant.
+Selecting the Given Name option won’t be BIDS compliant.

 4. Always exclude#

 BIDS-Manager has a list of common scan patterns that are usually not necesary and exclude them automatically during scanning.
 You can add new patterns manually so they won’t be scan in your next session.
-All new patterns will be stored in a tsv file within your BIDS-Manager environment:

 path/to/BIDS_MANAGER\env\Lib\site-packages\bids_manager\user_preferences